yezhen17/3DIoUMatch/README.md

 ## Updates

+06/16/2022: Added support for Windows by @nicolgo.
+Thanks for the contribution!

 10/15/2021: Fixed a bug which caused SUN RGB-D unlabeled data to go unaugmented, see this [commit](https://github.com/THU17cyz/3DIoUMatch/commit/c01bc22eacec48f3dd0d4c7d4384c258102341a1).
 This bug was introduced when we prepared the code for release so the results in the paper are unaffected.
 Credit to Bowen Cheng.

 ## Introduction